lucychambers/techtohuman/_posts/articles/2016-10-8-5_in_5_product_management.md

 # A new role

-In April 2015, I started freelancing as a product manager.
-Since then, I have been asked regularly (sometimes at least once per week)
+In April 2015, I started freelancing as a product manager for software companies.
+Since then, I have been asked regularly (sometimes at least once per week):

 > "But what do you do exactly?
 Is that like a project manager?"

 The confusion probably arises from the fact that *project* management is relatively well understood. *Project* manager is a role that exists in many spheres, both technical and non-technical.

-Some roles (I'm currently doing one) necessitate needing to switch hats between product / project management.
+Some roles (including ones I've held) necessitate needing to switch hats between product / project management.
 There are different flavours of product manager, but it *is* always a distinct role from a project manager.

 <div class="well">
 <small><strong>Note:</strong> There are cons and pros to having these two roles in the same person.
 I have opinions on that, but that's a topic for another day.</small>